- Why Penn?

 Dear Psychiatry Applicants,

 Welcome to Penn Psychiatry!
-As the Chair, I am so pleased you are looking at the Penn Psychiatry Residency.
+As the Chairman, I am so pleased you are interested in the Penn Psychiatry Residency.
 We have an extraordinary psychiatry residency as well as wonderful medical student and fellowship programs.

 I am also looking forward to developing a molecular psychiatry track in terms of both research and ultimately, the clinical use of molecular assessment.
-Indeed, one of the first recruits will be a molecular imaging psychiatrist, to conduct cutting edge research to visualize the brain and the receptors that we target with our medications.
+Indeed, we just recruited a spectacular molecular imager, to conduct cutting edge research to visualize the brain and the receptors that we target with our medications.
 I am also interested in developing a research track around the microbiome and its effects on behavior.
 Delineating novel microbiome-related psychopathological pathways will help us develop new interventions.
-In collaboration with molecular biology, the veterinary school, and gastroenterology, we can elucidate the role of this newly re-discovered influence on the brain, which Hippocrates actually identified millennia ago.
+In collaboration with molecular biology, the veterinary school, and gastroenterology, we can elucidate the role of this newly re-discovered influence on the brain, which Hippocrates identified millennia ago.

-These are just a few highlights about what I am planning for the department.
+These are just a few highlights about the direction of the department.
 I wish you all the best on the interview trail.
 I know it is stressful and that you have a big decision to make.

 With warmest regards,